-Chapter 11 does not provide for the release of group guarantees given in support of the obligations of a debtor who has filed for Chapter 11, unless that guarantor also files for Chapter 11.
+Chapter 11 does not provide for the release of group guarantees given in support of the obligations of a debtor who has filed for Chapter 11, unless that guarantor also files for Chapter 11 and the plan provides for such release.
 In cases where there are several group guarantors that require a release, each guarantor needs to file for Chapter 11.
 Indeed, individual filings may also be necessary in any event for those companies to benefit from the other protections and benefits afforded by Chapter 11, such as the automatic stay and the ability to obtain DIP financing.
 This particular factor can add complexity (as well as time and cost) to a Chapter 11 restructuring and is something that should be considered when evaluating the efficiency of the various processes at the outset of a restructuring.
-By comparison, in the United Kingdom, the restructuring plan should be able to release group guarantees without the guarantor proposing a restructuring plan in circumstances where the guarantees are closely connected to the primary obligations being compromised under the restructuring plan.
+By comparison, in the United Kingdom, the restructuring plan can release group guarantees without the guarantor proposing a restructuring plan in circumstances where the guarantees are closely connected to the primary obligations being compromised under the restructuring plan.

 In the Netherlands, the WHOA provides that it is possible for group guarantees issued by members of the same group as the company who proposed the scheme to be compromised if certain requirements are met.
 This can result in a surety or joint obligor being released from liability where they cannot be claimed against in respect of the underlying debt.
-By comparison, while the German restructuring plan can also be used to compromise third-party security granted by subsidiaries in order to avoid multiplicity of procedures for intra-group security providers, this feature is not available in respect of parent and sister companies.
-It is worth noting, however, at the time of writing, that this restriction has been the subject of criticism and will be reviewed further in the legislative process before the final version of the plan comes into force.
+By comparison, while the German restructuring plan can also be used to compromise third-party security granted by affiliated group companies (within the meaning of the German Stock Corporate Act), affected creditors will need to receive adequate compensation for such impairment.

 - at least one impaired (non-insider) class votes in favour;

-- the plan does not discriminate unfairly toward each impaired class that has voted against it;
+- the plan does not discriminate unfairly towards each impaired class that has voted against it;

 - the plan is fair and equitable to the dissenting class; and